dprince/k8s-yamls/README.md

 Description
 -----------

 Some Yamls I created to mock up RDO services for OpenStack on OpenShift.
 These are currently hard coded to my environment and meant to act as a POC only.
+Some of the services are single Pod implementations (MariaDB, RabbitMQ) which ignore clustering aspects entirely and are for dev only ATM.
+A stateful set might work better there as a next step.

 Target Environment
 ------------------

 Baremetal OpenShift 4.2 install.

 Three OpenShift masters: dell0, dell1, dell2

 Two OpenShift workers:  nuc1, nuc2 (what happened to nuc0!?)

 The templates are using local directories on nuc1 for storage ATM (until I get a proper cloud storage setup).
 This means there are some hard coded aspects regarding the storage parts.